 This is an “umbrella” or “catch-all” term for a fast Internet connection.
 It refers to any internet connection that is faster than dial-up.
 Satellite, DSL, fiber optic service (FiOS), and cable fall into this category.

 Microwave Technology is commonly used in broadband.
 It’s a line-of-sight wireless communication technology.

 It provides a fast-speed wireless connection by utilizing high-frequency radio wave beams.
 These beams transfer data and other information such as voice and video to users.

 Most broadband connections offered by ISPs to home users have an upload speed much slower than the download speed.
 Business-level broadband connections usually have a higher upload speed than home connections.

 The internet connection types offered by ISPs in Tanzania vary in their speed (Mbps) and cost.
 They are:

-Digital Subscriber Line (DSL) operates over the traditional telephone lines.
-DSL delivers internet download speeds over 25 Mbps for downloads and 1 Mbps for uploads.
+Digital Subscriber Line (DSL) operates over traditional telephone lines.
+DSL delivers internet download speeds of over 25 Mbps for downloads and 1 Mbps for uploads.